What to See in Copenhagen City – 10 Top Attractions

 The Opera House belongs to and is administered by The Royal Theatre, which traditionally has been located at Kongens Nytorv in the inner city.

-An unusual and outstanding design was undertaken by the architect Henning Larsen, the engineers Rambøll and Buro Happold, as well as the theatre consultant Theatreplan.
+An unusual and outstanding design was undertaken by the architect Henning Larsen, the engineers Rambøll and Buro Happold, and the theatre consultant Theatreplan.
 The foundation of A.P.
 Møller (the co-founder of the Mærsk company) donated the Opera House to the Danish state.
 The structure opened to the public in 2005.

-Not surprisingly, the concert hall has an amazing acoustics and can seat more than 1,500 people.
+Not surprisingly, the concert hall has unique acoustics and can seat more than 1,500 people.

 Do you have 3 days in Copenhagen?
 Then take a look at 3 Days of Sightseeing in Copenhagen